Error analysis for stochastic gradient optimization schemes using modified equations: Introduction

 The considered stochastic gradient optimization scheme can be interpreted as the Euler--Maruyama scheme applied to the stochastic differential equation

-which can indeed be seen as a modified equation since it depends on the time-step size $h$.
-However that simple connection is not sufficient to obtain higher order approximation.
+which can be interpreted as a modified equation since it depends on the time-step size $h$.
+However that simple connection is not sufficient to obtain higher order approximation with respect to $h$.
 Instead, one needs to consider the following modified stochastic differential equation

-which has the same diffusion coefficient $\sqrt{h}\sigma$ but depends on the modified objective function The modified stochastic differential equation and objective function above have also appeared in the recent articles~\cite{DDPR,LiTaiE}, see also~\cite{DHZ,MR4084147,GGK2,MR4267491} for other examples of applications of modified/high-resolution equations in the context of deterministic and stochastic optimization.
+which has the same diffusion coefficient $\sqrt{h}\sigma$ but depends on the modified objective function The modified stochastic differential equation and objective function above have been identified in the recent articles~\cite{DDPR,LiTaiE}.
+We refer to~\cite{DHZ,MR4084147,GGK2,MR4267491} for other examples of applications of modified/high-resolution equations in the context of deterministic and stochastic optimization.
 In this article, we prove uniform in time weak error estimates

 under stronger conditions on the modified objective function $F$: we assume that the modified objective function $F^h$ is strongly convex uniformly with respect to $h$ (in an interval $(0,h_0)$).
 We refer to Assumption~\ref{ass:F2} for a rigorous statement.
 To the best of our knowledge, this condition has not been exhibited before in the literature.
 That assumption plays a crucial role in the analysis.
-First, it allows us to prove the exponential decay with respect to $t$ of spatial derivatives of the solutions $v_T^h$ (defined by Equation~\eqref{eq:vh}) of associated (backward) Kolmogorov equations~\eqref{eq:Kolmogorov_vh}, uniformly with respect to $h$.
+First, it allows us to prove the exponential decay with respect to $t$ of spatial derivatives of the solutions $v_T^h$ (defined by Equation~\eqref{eq:vh}) to associated (backward) Kolmogorov equations~\eqref{eq:Kolmogorov_vh}, uniformly with respect to $h$.
 In addition, it allows us to prove error bounds for $\E[\|\Y^h(T)-x^\star\|^2]$ in the large time regime.